phil-hanley/warehouse-location-optimization/README.md

 This formula takes the total amount of stock in our store and subtracts the quantity stored in racking locations.
 It then adds back on the amount of that stock that is available in **SM2** racking locations.

 For example, if we have 10 total pieces of an article as available stock with 7 of those pieces stored in the racking, this initial calculation leaves 3 pieces of stock on the floor.
-But if 2 of those racked pieces are stored in Full Serve (**SM2**) racking, that means those 2 pieces are added back, giving us 5 total pieces available on the floor.
+But if 2 of those racked pieces are stored in Full Serve (**SM2**) racking, that means those 2 pieces are added back, giving us 5 total pieces available in SM2.

 **10 - 7  + 2 = 5**